gem/oq-engine/doc/effective-realizations.rst

       </logicTree>
   </nrml>

-The logic tree is trivial since there is a single branch with branchID="b1" and GMPE "SadighEtAl1997" for the tectonic region type "active shallow crust".
+The logic tree is trivial since there is a single branch ("b1") and GMPE ("SadighEtAl1997") for each tectonic region type ("active shallow crust").
 A logic tree with multiple branches can be simple, complex, or even trivial if the tectonic region type with multiple branches is not present in the underlying source model.
-This is the key to logic tree reduction concept.
+This is the key to the logic tree reduction concept.

-Reduction of the logic tree (full enumeration)
+Reduction of the logic tree
 -----------------------------------------------

 The simplest case of logic tree reduction is when the actual